-1 Executive Summary
+1. Executive Summary

-- 1. This cumulative impact assessment (CIA) was undertaken to support Bedford's Statement of Licensing Policy 2018-2023. - Cumulative impact is a proper matter that a licensing authority (Bedford Council in this case) can consider under the Licensing Act 2003 and its accompanying Guidance(Section 182, revised 2018).
-Cumulative impact is best summarised as

-An area where a concentration of licensed premises, however small in number or well managed individually, causes problems or 'cumulative impact' beyond their immediate premises.
-In doing so, their impact must compromise one or more of the four licensing objectives, which are: the prevention of crime and disorder, public safety, the prevention of nuisance and the protection of children from harm.

-- 3. Under the Policing and Crime Act 2017, cumulative impact policies were put on a statutory footing from 6th April 2018 (not simply as a reference in the S182 Guidance).
+- 1.1.1 This cumulative impact assessment (CIA) was undertaken to support Bedford's Statement of Licensing Policy 2018-2023. - 1.1.2 Cumulative impact is a proper matter that a licensing authority (Bedford Council in this case) can consider under the Licensing Act 2003 and its accompanying Guidance (Section 182, revised 2018).
+Cumulative impact is best summarised as - An area where a concentration of licensed premises, however small in number or well managed individually, causes problems or 'cumulative impact' beyond their immediate premises.
+In doing so, their impact must compromise one or more of the four licensing objectives, which are: the prevention of crime and disorder, public safety, the prevention of nuisance and the protection of children from harm. - 1.1.3 Under the Policing and Crime Act 2017, cumulative impact policies were put on a statutory footing from 6th April 2018 (not simply as a reference in the S182 Guidance).
 As such, the duty to undertake a cumulative impact assessment was made a legal requirement should a licensing authority seek to introduce or retain a cumulative impact policy (CIP).
-The CIA must be revisited at least every three years to see if evidence shows it remains relevant. - 4.
-Once introduced, a CIP introduces a rebuttal principle.
-This means that licence applicants must demonstrate how their application is exceptional and will not harm any of the licensing objectives. - 5.
-The aim of this CIA, which uses data drawn mostly from 2018 to 2021, is to update the previous Bedford CIA and provided an evidence base for the council, after consultation, to decide: - Whether to retain its three existing cumulative impact zones (CIZs) in the town centre (Midland Road, Tavistock Street and the High Street); - Whether to rescind one or more of the CIZs: - Whether to change their boundaries or the type of licences that the CIZs cover; or - Whether to add any new CIZs.
+The CIA must be revisited at least every three years to see if evidence shows it remains relevant. - 1.1.4 Once introduced, a CIP introduces a rebuttal principle.
+This means that licence applicants must demonstrate how their application is exceptional and will not harm any of the licensing objectives. - 1.1.5 The aim of this CIA, which uses data drawn mostly from 2018 to 2021, is to update the previous Bedford CIA and provided an evidence base for the council, after consultation, to decide: - Whether to retain its three existing cumulative impact zones (CIZs) in the town centre (Midland Road, Tavistock Street and the High Street); - · Whether to rescind one or more of the CIZs; - · Whether to change their boundaries or the type of licences that the CIZs cover; or - Whether to add any new CIZs.

-1.2 Findings - Licensed premises
+1.2 Findings - Licensed Premises

-- 6. There are 598 licensed premises in the borough.
-Of these, a large proportion 163 or 27% are in Bedford Town Centre. - 7.
-Of these 163 licences, 101 (or 62%) are within the three existing CIZs (Midland Road, Tavistock Street and the High Street).

-8. The table below shows how densely clustered these licences are in the existing CIZs when compared to the town centre and the borough more generally.
+- 1.2.1 There are 598 licensed premises in the borough.
+Of these, a large proportion 163 or 27% are in Bedford Town Centre. - 1.2.2 Of these 163 licences, 101 (or 62%) are within the three existing CIZs (Midland Road, Tavistock Street and the High Street). - 1.2.3 The table below shows how densely clustered these licences are in the existing CIZs when compared to the town centre and the borough more generally.

-Location Number of premises Area (ha sq.)
+Location Number of Premises Area (ha sq.)
 Premises density (per ha)

 Midland Road CIZ 21 2.7 7.8

 High Street CIZ 50 8.8 5.7

-Tavistock Street CIZ 30 6.1 4.9
+Tavistock CIZ CIZ 30 6.1 4.9

-CIZs total / average 101 17.6 5.7
+CIZs Total / Average 101 17.6 5.7

-Town centre (exc CIZs) 62 82.6 0.8
+Town Centre (excluding CIZs) 62 82.6 0.8

-Town centre (inc CIZs) 163 100.2 1.6
+Town Centre (including CIZs) 163 100.2 1.6

-Rest of borough 435 47,359.8 0.009
+Rest of Borough 435 47,359.8 0.009

 Borough 598 47,460.0 0.013

-9. The three existing CIZs have a density of licences of between 377x and 600x the borough average.
+1.2.4 The three existing CIZs have a density of licences of between 377x and 600x the borough average.

-1.3 Findings - Crime & disorder and public nuisance
+1.3 Findings - Crime & Disorder and Public Nuisance